A going down theorem for Grothendieck Chow motives: Introduction

+As shown in \cite{chermergil}, any projective homogeneous $F$-variety under the action of a semisimple affine algebraic group is geometrically split and satisfies the Rost nilpotence principle.
+It follows by \cite[Corollary 35]{chermer} (see also \cite[Corollary 2.6]{upper}) that the Grothendieck Chow motive of these varieties with coefficients in $\mathbb{F}$ decomposes in an essentially unique way as a direct sum of indecomposable motives.
+The study of these decompositions have already shown to be very fruitful (see \cite{hoi}, \cite{upper}, \cite{vish}).

+The notion of \emph{upper} motives, previously defined by Vishik in the context of quadrics in \cite{vish}, was further developed by Karpenko in \cite{upper} to describe the indecomposable motives lying in the motivic decomposition of projective homogeneous varieties.
+If $X$ is a homogeneous $F$-variety, $E/F$ a field extension and the upper motive of $M(X_E)$ is a direct summand of another motive $M_E$, \cite[Theorem 4.15]{vish} and \cite[Proposition 4.6]{hoi} give sufficient conditions for the upper motive of $X$ to be a direct summand of $M$.
+The purpose of the present note is to push these ideas further.
+We define the notions of \emph{upper}, \emph{lower} and \emph{outer} direct summands of a direct summand $N$ of the motive of a geometrically split $F$-variety.
+We then show some lifting property of outer summands of $N_E$ to the base field with the following result.

-\begin{theo} Let $N$ be a motivic direct summand of a geometrically split, geometrically irreducible $F$-variety $X$ satisfying the nilpotence principle and $M$ a twisted motivic direct summand of another $F$-variety $Y$.
-Assume that there is a field extension $E/F$ such that \begin{enumerate} \item every $E(X)$-rational cycle in $\Ch(\overline{X\times Y})$ is $F(X)$-rational; \item an indecomposable motive in $\CM(F;\mathbb{F})$ is both an outer direct summand of $N_E$ and a direct summand of $M_E$. \end{enumerate} Then an outer direct summand of $N$ is a direct summand of $M$. \end{theo}
+\begin{Thm} Let $N$ be a direct summand of the motive (with coefficients in $\mathbb{F}$) of a geometrically split, geometrically integral $F$-variety $X$ satisfying the Rost nilpotence principle with coefficients in $\mathbb{F}$ and $M$ a twisted direct summand of the motive of another $F$-variety $Y$.
+Assume that there is a field extension $E/F$ such that \begin{enumerate} \item every $E(X)$-rational cycle in $\Ch(\overline{X\times Y})$ is $F(X)$-rational; \item the motive $N_E$ has an indecomposable outer direct summand which is also a direct summand of the motive $M_E$. \end{enumerate} Then the motive $N$ has an outer direct summand which is also a direct summand of $M$. \end{Thm}

-In the first section we recall briefly the definition of the category $\CM(F;\mathbb{F})$ while the second section is devoted to the study of direct summands of geometrically split $F$-varieties, introducing the notion of \emph{upper} and \emph{lower} direct summands.
-In section $3$ we prove theorem \ref{main} and the fourth section is devoted to the already existing applications of particular cases of this result.
+Theorem \ref{main} allows one to descend outer motives of direct summands projective homogeneous varieties which appear on some field extension $E/F$ of the base field.
+This generalizes \cite[Proposition 4.6]{hoi}, one of the key ingredients in the proof of \cite[Theorem 1.1]{hoi}, replacing the whole motive of a variety $X$ by a direct summand.
+To replace $X$ by an arbitrary direct summand, one needs to construct explicitly the rational cycles to get an outer summand defined over $F$, and thus theorem \ref{main} gives a new proof of \cite[Proposition 4.6]{hoi}.
+Note that assumption 1 of theorem \ref{main} holds if the field extension $E(X)/F(X)$ is unirational, i.e. if there is a field extension $L/E(X)$ such that $L/F(X)$ is purely transcendental.

+The following particular case of theorem \ref{main} was used by Garibaldi, Petrov and Semenov in \cite{shells} to both determine all the motivic decompositions of homogeneous $F$-varieties of inner type $E_6$ and prove a conjecture of Rost and Springer in \cite{shells}.